Supergroup BF action for supergravity: Introduction

 In this search one important element has been given by gauge formulations.
 Such formulations have been useful in particular for the incorporation of supersymmetry with gravity to get supergravity \cite{nieuwenhuizen,wess}.
 Following this philosophy, MacDowell and Mansouri have written a gauge theory for gravity and for supergravity \cite{MM}, where the tetrad and the spin connection are components of a gauge field of the group $SO(3,2)$, respectively of the supergroup $Osp(1|4)$.
-In this case however, the action contains terms which explicitly break symmetry.
-Simultaneously to this work, Pleba\'nski has formulated a complex $BF$-action \cite{Plebanski}, with gauge invariance under $SU(2)$, which can be rewritten as a local Lorentz invariant action with self-dual fields.
-The relation to gravity arises through the simplicity constraints which act on the two-form $B$-field, whose solution is given in terms of a tetrad, leading to a self-dual Palatini action, and thus to the Ashtekar action \cite{samuel}.
-A supergravity version of this last action, invariant under $SL(2,C)$, has been given by Jacobson \cite{jacobson}.
-This action has been considered by Capovilla et. al. \cite{capovilla}, who, additional to the bosonic constraints, have proposed simplicity constraints on a right handed spinor two-form, whose solution is given in terms of a one-form left-handed spinor.
-Further, actions invariant under $OSp(2|1)$ have been proposed in \cite{obregon,ezawa,nojiri}.
-In \cite{obregon,smolinsugra} such actions have been used to study loop quantum supergravity.
-In \cite{ezawa} an analysis is done for the BF action plus a cosmological term for $N=1$ and $N=2$.
-In \cite{nojiri} the constraints for this action are considered in such a a way that the constraints of \cite{capovilla} are written as supertraces under certain irreducible representations of $OSp(2|1)$; in these two works, the Kalb-Ramond on-shell symmetry \cite{kalb} of the action is explored.
-Further, in \cite{nieto1} a self-dual version of the MacDowell-Mansouri action of supergravity has been given, with $Osp(4|1)$ gauge fields.
+In this approach, the action contains terms which explicitly break symmetry.
+Simultaneously to this work, Pleba\'nski has worked out a complex $BF$-action \cite{Plebanski}, with gauge invariance under $SL(2,C)$, which can be rewritten as a local Lorentz invariant action with self-dual fields \cite{jacobson}.
+The relation to gravity arises through the so called simplicity or metricity constraints, i.e. the traceless bilinear form of two $B$-fields vanish, whose solution is given in terms of a tetrad \cite{Plebanski}.
+Thus from a chiral, right handed constrained BF-theory, a non-chiral theory arises.
+These constraints can be included into the action by means of suitable Lagrange multipliers.
+From this action written in terms of the tetrad, the self-dual Palatini action follows, and thus the Ashtekar action as shown by Samuel \cite{samuel}.
+For a thorough analysis see e.g. \cite{capovilla,Krasnov}.
+A supergravity version, with an action invariant under $SL(2,C)$, has been given by Jacobson \cite{jacobson}.
+This action has been further considered by Capovilla et. al. \cite{capovilla}, who found suitable fermionic constraints acting on a two-form valued right handed spinor, and whose solution is given in terms of a one-form valued left-handed spinor.
+Invariant actions under $OSp(2|1)$ have been given by various authors \cite{sano,obregon,ezawa,nojiri,smolinsugra}, as well as a self-dual version of the MacDowell-Mansouri supergravity action \cite{nieto1}, with $OSp(4|1)$ gauge fields. $OSp(2|1)$ loop quantum supergravity has been also considered \cite{obregon,smolinsugra}, by means of extensions of the Ashtekar formulation.
+The BF action of Capovilla et.al. \cite{capovilla} with a cosmological constant term has been studied for $N=1$ and $N=2$ by various authors \cite{sano,ezawa,nojiri}.
+In these works, the BF part of the action has been written in an $Osp(2|1)$ covariant way \cite{ezawa}, and the constraints have been written as supertraces under certain irreducible representations of $OSp(2|1)$ \cite{nojiri}; they show also that the Kalb-Ramond on-shell symmetry \cite{kalb} breaks down, unless certain conditions on the vector transformation parameters are imposed.
+None of these actions has been obtained straightforwardly from the corresponding bosonic action, i.e. by substituting the fields by $Osp(2|1)$ fields and the trace by a supertrace, and the problem turns out to be that the simplicity constraints cannot be generalized directly, by a supertraceless bilinear form.